soto-project/soto-core/SECURITY.md

 ## Supported Versions

-Currently we support versions 4.x.x and 5.x.x of Soto.
+Currently we support versions 5.0 and above of Soto.
 These will receive security updates as and when needed.

 ## Reporting a Vulnerability